Ventures for corporate growth

 Why Establish a Venture Organization?

-If the odds against a new venture strategy are high, what makes it so very appealing?
+If the odds against a new venture strategy are high, what makes it very appealing?
 The answer is really quite simple: the alternatives are no better.
 No other strategy for enhancing growth in size or profitability currently offers a higher probability of success.
 Consider:

 • When interest rates were lower, price/earnings ratios higher, and antitrust regulation less strictly enforced, companies could readily grow and diversify by acquiring other companies.
-Today, an acquisitions strategy can rarely be pursued on such advantageous terms.
+Today, an acquisition strategy can rarely be pursued on such advantageous terms.

 The Spectrum of Venture Strategies